 KPMG South Africa Annual Integrated Report 2020

-Our refreshed values

-EXCEIENCE We never stop learning and improving.

-Together We respect each other and draw strengths from our differences.
+Our refreshed values Integrity We do what is right.
+EXCEILENCE We never stop learning and improving.
+COURAGE We think and act boldly.
+We respect each other and draw strengths from our differences.
+FOR Better We do what matters.

 Contents